harlan-zw/unlighthouse/docs/config/index.md

 The path that we'll be performing the scan from, this should be the path to the app that represents the site.
 Using this path we can auto-discover the provider

-### cacheReports
+### cache

 - **Type:** `boolean`
 - **Default:** `true`

-Should reports be saved to the local file system and re-used between runs for the scanned host.
+Should reports be saved to the local file system and re-used between runs for the scanned site.

 Note: This makes use of cache-bursting for when the configuration changes, since this may change the report output.